grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 By the third hour, the fear of being found started to convert into a somewhat safer feeling that came with the monotony.
 It was clear that the active sonar pinging was not helping the pursuing sub sort through the mass of contacts that echoed back to find the _Prospect_.
 The sub with the ram gave no signal that it would leave off its diligent search, but Percy began to feel more and more confident that unless they were spotted visually, the _Prospect_ could continue to play the part of the proverbial needle while the sub with the ram dug through the haystack.

-After hours alone in the empty cargo hold standing in reeking bilge water, Owen finally put his dripping and stinking head into the control room to report to Percy that he had successfully stanched the substantial part of the leaking.
+After hours alone in the empty cargo hold standing in reeking bilge water, Gregory finally put his dripping and stinking head into the control room to report to Percy that he had successfully stanched the substantial part of the leaking.
 She reached over and patted his head, and then wiped her palm on her pants.
 By now the bow of the _Prospect_ leaned down about five degrees.
 She opened a couple of valves on the trim tank control panel and let water flow into the rear trim tanks.
 The stern sank slowly down until the boat was level.
 This left the _Prospect_ at a depth where the deck was under water, but most of the sail was still dry.
 Percy figured floating the boat slightly deeper could only enhance the perception that it was another derelict.

 [//]: # (5 degree slope on a 300 meter ship puts the bow... how far under water?
 Is five degrees dramatic enough here?)